 The weekly brain dump page will be a place for any notes or tasks for the week that don’t necessarily need to be done on a certain day.
 I think this will be useful as a running to-do list for the week.

-Thank you for checking out my February bullet journal setup!
+Thank you for checking out my latest bullet journal monthly layout!
 I hope this inspired you and gave you some ideas for your own bullet journal!
 For more, be sure to check out my Instagram page @bujowithandrea.